 - EAPCI – Member of European Association of Percutaneous Cardiovascular Interventions

-Dr Suki Dhamrait is experienced in all aspects of cardiology and is an expert in coronary intervention (angioplasty and stent insertion).
+Dr Sukhbir Dhamrait is experienced in all aspects of cardiology and is an expert in coronary intervention (angioplasty and stent insertion).

 He has been an NHS Consultant Cardiologist at Worthing Hospital and Honorary Consultant at Brighton & Sussex University Hospital since 2010.

 Born and raised in Berkshire, he qualified from Southampton University Medical School with First Class Honours and Distinction in Medical Sciences and also acheived a First Class Honours BSc in Biomedical Sciences.
 His senior Cardiology clinical training was completed on the London rotation where he was an interventional fellow for five years at three centres of international excellence - The Heart Hospital (University College Hospitals London), St Bartholomew's Hospital and The London Chest Hospital, where he was instrumental in the setting up of a Transcatheter Aortic Valve Implantation programme (keyhole valve surgery).